-East of the Dominican Republic, on an island to itself, the American territory of Puerto Rico sits in the Caribbean Sea.
-This small piece of America in the azure waters is a storied piece of land, with colonial history dating back to Columbus himself, and pre-colonial history dating at least 3500 years before this.
+Just east of the Dominican Republic, on an island all to itself, the American territory of Puerto Rico sits in the Caribbean Sea.
+This small piece of America in the azure waters is a storied piece of land, with a colonial history dating back to Columbus himself, and pre-colonial history dating at least 3500 years before this.

-Want to know how "The Isle of Enchantment" fits within the US?
-Check out these facts about the "51st State" to understand a little bit more about Puerto Rico's unique history and status.
+Want to know more details about "The Isle of Enchantment?”
+Check out these facts about the "51st State" to understand a little bit more about the island of Puerto Rico.

-The other inhabited islands of Puerto Rico are Viecques and Culebra, but there are 140 other small islands or islets which belong to it.
+The other inhabited islands of Puerto Rico are Vieques and Culebra, but there are 140 other small islands or islets which belong to it.

 Puerto Rico is about the size of the state of Connecticut, with a mountainous center, large coastal areas and hundreds of beaches, many of them spectacular.
 Puerto Rico is very densely populated, with about a third of its citizens living in the San Juan area on the north side of the island.

-First, a few words about Puerto Rico before it became a U.S. territory.
-Christopher Columbus explored it on his second expedition to the New World in 1493 and Spain held it for more than four centuries.
-On January 1, 1898, the Spanish gave Puerto Rico limited autonomy, but it was short lived.
+Christopher Columbus explored the island on his second expedition to the New World in 1493 and Spain held it for more than four centuries.
+On January 1, 1898, the Spanish gave Puerto Rico limited autonomy, but it was short-lived.

 In 1917, the United States made Puerto Ricans U.S. citizens, but it remains a territory and not a state.
 After WWII, the U.S allowed Puerto Rico to elect a governor and in 1953 declared it a commonwealth.
-Today, Puerto Ricans don’t pay income tax but they also don’t have congressional representation and can’t vote for President.
-Yes, it’s complicated.
+Today, Puerto Ricans are not required to pay income tax but they also don’t have congressional representation and can’t vote for President.

-Puerto Rico is a mash up of cultures.
+Puerto Rico is a combination of cultures.
 The original inhabitants were Taino, a tribe who were all but wiped out by the Europeans through disease and aggression.

 Africans were brought to the island as slaves to work on the sugar cane plantations.
 The groups blended to create a local culture known as creole - but not the New Orleans kind.
 The word goes back to the 16th century and was used to describe anything and anyone with a mixed European and native heritage.